For all the benefits of psychedelics, there can be a dark side, too.

 Psychedelic Responsiveness: Predicting Your Trip

 Jacob Aday, and colleagues from Central Michigan University and Johns Hopkins, have recently tried to answer this question.
-In their recent paper, they outline some states and traits that may predict good and bad psychedelic trips.
+In their paper, they outline some states and traits that may predict good and bad psychedelic trips.

 Someone’s state refers to their current condition, while their trait refers to their personality.
 So, a person can be in a state of agitation as they’ve been irked by their third parking ticket that year.
 However, that same person will usually be collected and composed, as they have the personality trait of being calm.

 Aday and his co-authors wanted to find out which of these states and traits may promote positive experiences, and inhibit negative ones.
-The researchers scoured the literature, and analysed 14 previous studies that classified individual’s psychedelic encounters.
+The researchers scoured the literature, and analyzed 14 previous studies that classified individual’s psychedelic encounters.
 Aday then highlighted the most pertinent characteristics and conditions that a person should embody to prevent a negative psychedelic trip.

 However, the state of a person prior to the psychedelic experience also influenced the trip.
 Aday told Psychedelic Spotlight, “…individuals with barriers or who are particularly preoccupied or apprehensive about the experience are more likely to have challenging experiences.”
 These barriers may be feelings of confusion and distress.
 That is, when an individual has trouble surrendering to the psychedelic experience, psychological tension may cause these challenging experiences to emerge.